kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 Writing this "more Pythonic" code didn't feel as intuitive to me as writing DuckDB SQL.
 I also had to convert the query result to a Polars (or pandas) DataFrame to export it as a JSON file.

 Overall, DuckDB SQL is fantastic.
-It's incredibly rich and fast.
+It's versatile and fast.
 But if you prefer to write idiomatic Python code without SQL, Polars might be a better fit for you.
 At the time of writing, it seems fair to compare the two as follows:
 - for lightning fast single-node data transformations in SQL, use DuckDB
 - for lightning fast single-node data transformations in Python, Node and Rust, use Polars
 - for lightning fast single-node data transformations in general, use a combination of DuckDB and Polars at the same time.